moashrafff/clappy-bee-compose-multiplatform/README.md

 ## 🕹️ Gameplay Features

-- 🐦 Smooth sprite animation for the bird.
+- 🐦 Smooth sprite animation for the bee.
 - 🌆 Moving background to simulate flight.
 - 🏛️ Dynamic pipes as obstacles.
 - 💥 Collision detection to end the game.
 - 🎵 Audio support on all platforms.
 - 🏆 Score tracking.

----